Station refurbishment? Well some men turned up did a little and put some screens up and then cleared

-The middle section of the station building has a new tenant who has opened it up as a Cafe and small shop.
+The middle section of the station building has a new tenant who has opened it up as a Café and small shop.
 They are aiming to be open from 0600 to 2200 Monday to Saturday.
 The announcement of the extra trains from next May appears to have been a factor behind them taking the plunge on the expectation of increased footfall.

 Powys County Council is pressing ahead with plans to apply to the Welsh Government for a grant to redevelop

-the bus station on its existing site.
+Newtown bus station on its existing site.
 Where this leaves bus/rail integration remains unclear and also

 where the buses to serve it will come from.
 Having cut support to around half the bus routes in the